Home > How to Tips

 Jessica Shee

 Summary: During the installation process, you are asked to select the disk where to install macOS.
 However, the disks are not showing.
-In this post, iBoysoft provides proven methods for fixing the select the disk where to install macOS blank issue.
+You can try:

 select the disk where to install macos blank